reimeralgabre/BowlingScoringLog/README.md

 # BowlingScoringLog
-This application is used to score and save a bowling game
+This reposistory includes both the demo code and the setup for the application.

-This includes both the demo and the setup for the application.
+This application is used to save score logs for multiple players in a bowling game bowling game.